How To Run Without Losing Muscle Mass + 10 Effective Ways To Do So

 In other words, if you burn 2000 calories a day, eating 2,200 calories or so can help maintain or build muscle mass when you strength train and run.

-To help you maintain a balanced, runner-friendly diet, check out our best diets for runners here.
+To help you maintain a balanced, runner-friendly diet, check out:

 Leave a Comment